mattinew/mattinew_tasker_apps/CheckLevelTaro/README.md

 # CheckLevelTaro

-This project has been done to parse data from the web about the level of the local river Tarò in Meda-MB-Italy, and trigger an alarm when it get to a critical threshold, possibly resulting in floods.
+This project has been done to fetch data from the web about the level of the local river Tarò in Meda-MB-Italy, and trigger an alarm when it gets to a critical threshold, possibly resulting in floods.
 Main application is the activation during the night to wake up in case of emergencies (phone needs to be connected to the internet).

 Many thanks to our fellow citizen that [publicly shares data from its meteo station](https://www.stefanocolombo.com/public/meteo/webtaro.php).